dperrymorrow/Newfinds.com/_source/public/posts/ideas.md

 ### Site work
 - ~~set the scrollbar inside the content area instead of whole page to avoid double scrollbar~~
 - ~~better 404 page~~

+### Cssizer
+- Vue and firebase
+- hosted on github pages